 Notable Royalists or “Cavaliers”

 - William Cavendish of Bolsover (1592-1676), Earl (later Marquis) of Newcastle-on-Tyne, Commander of the Northern Counties.

 - Sir William Savile of Thornhill Hall (near Dewsbury) (1612-1644), Second in Command (and uncle to Parliamentarian Sir John Savile of Lupset).

 - Lieutenant-General George Goring (1608-1657) – Baron Goring, General of Horse.

-- Prince Rupert of the Rhine, Duke of Cumberland, a younger son of the German Prince Frederick V and nephew of King Charles.
+- Prince Rupert of the Rhine, Duke of Cumberland, a younger son of the German Prince Frederick V and nephew of King Charles by his sister.

 Notable Parliamentarians or “Roundheads”